Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: A Unified Framework

 $\gamma$ is the hyper-parameter to be determined, and $\hat{\mathsf{J}}(g, f^{\mathcal{E}})$ is defined the same as \eqref{eq:method-empirical-j}.
 We summarize the framework proposed in \cref{fair-algo}.

-The difference compared with the standard empirical risk minimizer is outlined in \myred{red}: the choice of testing function can be default $\mathcal{F} = \partial \mathcal{G}$ in the absence of additional priors.
+The difference compared with the standard empirical risk minimizer is outlined in \myred{red}: the choice of testing function can be the default $\mathcal{F} = \partial \mathcal{G}$ in the absence of additional priors.
 Though one additional hyper-parameter $\gamma$ is introduced, our theorem and empirical studies show it has no effect when $n$ is large.
 So we recommend picking a large enough $\gamma$ like $\gamma=36$ for the causal discovery task and can use either one additional validation set or leave-one-out cross-validation to optimize the prediction error; see the idea of data-driven determination of $\gamma$ in Appendix D.7 of \cite{fan2024environment}.
-Our \cref{sec:implementation} proposes a no-curse-of-dimension implementation of Step 5 if running least squares on $\mathcal{G}$ can be solved via gradient descent, which is quite mild.
+Our \cref{sec:implementation} proposes an efficient implementation of Step 5 if running least squares on $\mathcal{G}$ can be solved by gradient descent, which is quite mild.

-\textbf{Discussions and Extensions.} From a high-level perspective, our proposed FAIR estimator searches for the most predictive variable set $S$ that preserves some invariance structure imposed by the specification of $(\Theta_g, \Theta_f)$.
-The FAIR estimation framework presented has several limitations: (1) the loss $\ell$ has restrictions in that the conditional expectation must uniquely minimize it; (2) the environment label is discrete; and (3) the discussion still lies within the variable selection level invariance rather than general representation level invariance.
+From a high-level perspective, our proposed FAIR estimator searches for the most predictive variable set $S$ that preserves some invariance structure imposed by the specification of $(\Theta_g, \Theta_f)$.
+The framework presented has several limitations: (1) the loss $\ell$ has restrictions in that the conditional expectation must uniquely minimize it; (2) the environment label is discrete; and (3) the discussion still lies within the variable selection level invariance rather than general representation level invariance.
 We will discuss in \aosversion{Appendix A.3}{\cref{sec:extension}} that our entire framework can be easily extended to the cases where (1) and (2) fail to hold.
 We add some discussions on the rationale, comparison with IRM, and extension on (3) in \aosversion{Appendix A.2}{\cref{appendix:dis2}}.